log69/mydns/README.md

 **mydns_server.rb**

-run client script on client machines with a name parameter periodically
+run client script on client machines with a name parameter at boot time, this goes into an infinite loop

 **mydns_client.rb "hello"**